At least one dead as white nationalists ignite Virginia clashes

 Prominent Democrats, civil rights activists and some Republicans said it was inexcusable of the president not to denounce white supremacy.

-"Mr. President - we must call evil by its name," Republican U.S. Senator Cory Gardner, wrote on Twitter.
+"Mr. President - we must call evil by its name," Republican U.S. Senator Cory Gardner wrote on social network Twitter.

 "These were white supremacists and this was domestic," said Gardner, chairman of the National Republican Senatorial Committee, the group charged with helping to get Republicans elected to the Senate.